MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 [!include [banner](includes/banner.md)]

-This topic provides instructions for how to set up the BigCommerce provider in Dynamics 365 Intelligent Order Management.
+This topic provides information about how to set up the BigCommerce provider in Dynamics 365 Intelligent Order Management.

 BigCommerce is a flexible, open SaaS platform.
 You can connect to BigCommerce to retrieve orders, products, and related information.
 The BigCommerce provider enables Intelligent Order Management to access and process purchase orders from BigCommerce.

-For more information about BigCommerce, visit [their website](https://www.bigcommerce.com/).
-To learn more about BigCommerce's API, read their [public documentation](https://developer.bigcommerce.com/api-docs).
+For more information about BigCommerce, see the [BigCommerce website](https://www.bigcommerce.com/).
+To learn more about BigCommerce's API, see the [BigCommerce API documentation](https://developer.bigcommerce.com/api-docs).

 ## Prerequisites

 To set up the BigCommerce provider, you need to have a BigCommerce developer account.
-You can create an account on [this page](https://developer.bigcommerce.com/).
+You can create an account on the [BigCommerce DevCenter](https://developer.bigcommerce.com/).

 ## Set up the provider
+To set up the provider, follow these steps:

 1. In Intelligent Order Management, go to **Providers > Catalog**.